Cloudmage/Getting-and-Cleaning-Data-Project/README.md

 Getting and Cleaning Data Project
 =================================

-Assignment Project for the Getting and Cleaning Data Project Coursera Course
+Assignment Project for the Getting and Cleaning Data Project Coursera Course.

-This directory contains the code as a R script called "run_analysis.R" for the Assignment Project in the Getting and Cleaning Data Coursera Course
+This directory contains the code as a R script called "run_analysis.R" for the Assignment Project in the Getting and Cleaning Data Coursera Course.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: